TENNIS star Jonny Marray stunned the sporting world by being crowned Wimbledon doubles champion — but six years ago he was turning out in Pershore.

 Sheffield-based Marray, however, is used to more humble surroundings and in 2006 was part of the Pershore Tennis Centre squad that reached the National Premier League doubles final.

-He was drafted in by then coaches Andy Banks and Richard Crabtree, a Yorkshire county colleague of Marray, and represented the club against Next Generation Dudley with David Sherwood, another white rose player.
+He was drafted in by then coaches Andy Banks and Richard Crabtree, a Yorkshire county colleague of Marray, and represented the club against Next Generation Dudley with David Sherwood, another white

 Teams were allowed to select players from other counties and Pershore went on to reach the final, losing to Royal Berkshire.